gavinlyonsrepo/cylon/Readme.md

 Make tarball of all except tmp dev proc sys run
 Make copy of package lists
 Also there is an option
-for gdrive sync with remote documents directory on google drive requires netcat and gdrive(AUR) installed (6)Clean system with bleachbit
+for gdrive sync with remote directorys on google drive requires netcat and gdrive(AUR) installed (6)Clean system with bleachbit
 Requires program bleachbit installed menu options system